AlexanderHart/BCeVote/readme.md

 # Blockchain eVote

-Moving forward, the next steps would be to incorporate the Algorand Python SDK and start implementing wallets and accounts.
+Moving forward, the next steps would be to incorporate the Algorand Python SDK and start implementing wallets and accounts for users and events.

 # Dev Environment Specifications:
 -Ubuntu 18.04.03

 -Python3

 # Flask User Management